chirpy8/chirpy8.github.io/_posts/2024-07-06-post-Firmware4.md

 ![b68 file listing window snapshot4]({{ site.url }}{{ site.baseurl }}/assets/images/b68 file listing window snapshot4.png)

 Ghidra disassembled up to address bd4, and then followed the jump to 27b0 to continue disassembly.
-And there was not code path back to bd8 - we know this because it is labeled "User_Defined_105_ISR", which is an annotation created by the loader, which found an exception vector pointing to this address.
+And there was no code path back to bd8 - we know this because it is labeled "User_Defined_105_ISR", which is an annotation created by the loader, which found an exception vector pointing to this address.
 So the only likely way this code is called is via an interrupt.
 If true, then we should be able to disassemble code at location bd8.
 Click on address bd8 so the cursor moves to this address, and press "D".
 The bytes do indeed disassemble.

 ![b68 file listing window snapshot5]({{ site.url }}{{ site.baseurl }}/assets/images/b68 file listing window snapshot5.png)